Taming the Long Tail: Denoising Collaborative Information for Robust Semantic ID Generation: Conclusion

+To adaptively align behavior and content information for head and long-tail items, the alignment strength controller is proposed to calculate the alignment strength.

+Long-tail items suffer from extreme user-item interaction sparsity, leading to the noisy pre-trained collaborative representations.
+In contrast, the pre-trained text and visual embeddings of long-tail items are reliable.
+To mitigate the collaborative noise from long-tail items, the alignment strength of content information to behavioral information should be minimized.
+By contrast, popular items benefit from abundant user-item interactions, possessing representations rich in reliable collaborative information.
+Aligning the content information of head items to reliable collaborative information can effectively mitigate the gap between the content and behavioral domains, thereby enhancing the representational ability of SIDs.

+Given the long-tailed nature of user-item interactions in recommendation, L2-magnitudes of embeddings are indicative of training saturation: embeddings with abundant interactions (e.g., head items) typically achieve larger L2-magnitudes than those from sparse interactions.
+Based on these considerations, we use the L2-magnitude of an item's behavioral embedding as a proxy for its information richness.

-where $\alpha$ and $\beta$ are hyperparameters that jointly determine the steepness of the curve and the threshold for distinguishing long-tail items.
+Specifically, consider the pre-trained collaborative embedding matrix $\mathbf{E} \in \mathbb{R}^{M \times D}$, consisting of $M$ vectors $\{\mathbf{e}_{b,1}, \mathbf{e}_{b,2}, \ldots, \mathbf{e}_{b,M}\}$, $M$ is the number of items.
+For the $j$-th embedding $\mathbf{e}_{b,j}$, the alignment strength controller is formulated as Eq.~\ref{eq:controller3}. $\alpha$ and $\beta$ are hyperparameters that jointly determine the steepness of the curve and the threshold for distinguishing long-tail items.
 By tuning $\alpha$ and $\beta$ , the function can adapt to different data distributions.
 In our experiments, the optimal setting was found to be $\alpha=10$ and $\beta=9$.
+The illustration of alignment strength controller with different hyperparameters ($\alpha$, $\beta$) is shown in Fig.~\ref{fig:controller}.